About

 Kylie Eklund-Denman

-Kylie lives in the beautiful Dandenong Ranges, just outside Melbourne with her partner-in-crime, lots of kids, two cats and a ridiculously spoiled Moodle called Yoki-san.
+Kylie lives in the beautiful Dandenong Ranges, just outside Melbourne with her partner-in-crime, lots of kids, Genji, a part Bengal purring assassin, and a ridiculously spoiled Moodle called Yoki-san.

 The more that you read,